-- 1) Extract a spanning tree subgraph (e.g. a scaled lowstretch spanning tree [1], [11]) from the original graph; - 2) Perform t-step generalized power iterations to compute $h_t$ with an initial random vector; - 3) Compute the spectral criticality of each edge based on the Laplacian quadratic form of $\delta L{P,max}$ using (35); - 4) Rank each edge using its spectral criticality levels; - Add a small portion of dissimilar off-tree edges back to the spanning tree to form the ultra-sparse spectral graph sparsifier.
+- 1) Extract a spanning tree subgraph (e.g. a scaled lowstretch spanning tree [1], [10]) from the original graph; - 2) Perform t-step generalized power iterations to compute $x_t$ with an initial random vector; - 3) Compute the spectral criticality of each edge based on the Laplacian quadratic form of $\delta L{P,max}$ using (34); - 4) Rank each edge using its spectral criticality levels; - Add a small portion of dissimilar off-tree edges back to the spanning tree to form the ultra-sparse spectral graph sparsifier.

-It should be noted that the proposed spectral graph sparsification approach allows ranking all off-tree edges according to their spectral criticality levels in a very efficient and effective way.
-Compared to the state-of-the-art sampling-based approaches that rely on effective resistance calculations, the proposed method can achieve the very similar goal of ranking spectrally critical off-tree edges.
+It should be noted that the proposed spectral graph sparsification approach allows to rank all off-tree edges according to their "spectral criticality" levels in a very efficient and effective way.
+Compared to the state-of-the-art samplingbased approaches that rely on effective resistance calculations, the proposed method can achieve the very similar goal of ranking "spectrally critical" off-tree edges while the overall computational complexity has been dramatically reduced.

 The complexity of the proposed spectral perturbation based approach can be analyzed by considering two key steps: (a) spanning tree construction based on the original graph, and (b) ultra-sparsifier construction based on the spanning tree.
-Recent research has shown that low-stretch spanning trees in (a) can be constructed in nearly-linear time [1], [11].
+Recent research has shown that low-stretch spanning trees in (a) can be constructed in nearly-linear time [1], [10].
 For instance, the petal-decomposition algorithm requires $O(m \log n \log \log n)$ time to generate a low-stretch spanning tree with a total stretch of $O(m \log n \log \log n)$ [1]; the t-step generalized power iterations in (b) can be achieved in linear time for a fixed t since factorization of a tree-graph Laplacian matrix can be accomplished within linear O(m) time.
 Consequently, the overall complexity of the proposed spectral perturbation based sparsification algorithm is almost linear.